ydb-platform/ydb/ydb/docs/en/core/yql/query_plans.md

 Combine two data sources (subqueries or tables) by keys.
 The join strategy is specified in the operation description.

 #### Filter
-Filtering rows, leaving only those for which the predicate returns true.
+Filtering rows, keeping only those for which a predicate returns `true`.

 Attribute | Description
 --- | ---